De la Fuente in 'We would have won even if McTominay goal had stood' claim after controversial night in Seville

-Spain manager De la Fuente in 'We would have won even if McTominay goal had stood' claim as he brands Norway better footballing side than Scotland
+Spain manager claims 'we would have won even if McTominay goal had stood' as he brands Norway better footballing side than Scotland

 De la Fuente reasoned that Scott McTominay’s free-kick strike, which swerved beyond goalkeeper Unai Simon into the top corner, would not have proved decisive even if it had stood.